-(This text has been adapted from a presentation I gave in August 2021 at EFACIS Prague, an Irish Studies Conference.)
+(This text has been adapted from a presentation from August 2021 at EFACIS Prague, an Irish Studies Conference.)

 The Irish Bungalow - based on the paper “Bungalow Bliss”?
 A Cultural Exploration of the Bungalow in Ireland by Emma McKeagney 2021.